yannisalexiou/icsd-scraper/README.md

 **⚠️Ιmportant:** `getAdvancedCourses` doesn't always work properly due to lack of consistency of ICSD site.
 So it's better to use the `getBasicCourses` to retrieve basic course informations and then if you want more, use `getAdvancedCourseDetails(url)` to see the differences.

 ### getAdvancedCourseDetails(url)
-Insert as argument the link of the course (from getBasicCourses use the key link):
+Insert as argument the link of the course (from `getBasicCourses` use the value of the key with the name link):
-Returns an object withe the same details as getAdvancedCourses
+Returns an object with the same details as the `getAdvancedCourses`.

 ## License
 GNU GPLv3